 A condition that takes an average 8.5 years to diagnose, Axial Spondyloarthritis has significant impacts on day-to-day life, work and mental health.
 Find out why our Rheumatology Team are championing increased awareness, earlier diagnosis and better management.

 As 70% of people experience shoulder pain at some point in their life it is easy to see why it is one of the most common complaints we see.
 Find out all about this area of the body, how it can be treated and the key to successful rehab.

 Lifestyle changes can have a big impact on our bodies; changes in usual activities are commonly reported with new symptoms of tennis elbow.
 Find out what to do if you experience elbow pain.

-Whether you’ve been playing for years, or recently discovered tennis as your chosen form of exercise during lockdown, you’ve likely come across some of the aches and niggles that come with the sport.
+Whether you’ve been playing for years, or recently discovered tennis, you’ve likely come across some of the aches and niggles that come with the sport.
 In this blog we focus on one of the most common: Tennis Elbow.

 In this blog we explain how Soft Tissue Therapy can help speed up recovery when training.

 Just because you’re not a professional cyclist doesn’t mean you can’t train like one.
 In this blog our experts discuss typical injuries suffered by cyclists and the top three things you can do to prevent them.